 When you register for your table, please let us know in your application, or let the Dealer Coordinator know as soon as possible afterwards.
 We will do our best to accommodate your request, but make no guarantees that we will be able to do so.

 Q: Do I need a permit to sell in the Dealers' Den?
 Do I have to charge sales tax?

-Dealers are not required to obtain a permit or to charge sales tax.
-However dealers assume ALL responsibility for ensuring that they are in compliance with federal and provincial tax laws.
-Dealers from outside of Canada should also make sure that they are in compliance with the requirements to sell their wares in Canada.
-Furnal Equinox is not in a position to advise dealers with regards to this.
-We recommend that you seek advice from a tax professional or consult the Canada Revenue Agency's website.
+We don't require dealers to obtain permits or charge sales tax.
+However dealers assume ALL responsibility for ensuring that they have appropriate permissions to sell at the convention and are complying with tax laws.
+Furnal Equinox is not in a position to advise dealers with regards to this, and we recommend that you seek advice from a tax professional or consult the Canada Revenue Agency's website.

 If you are collecting and remitting sales tax, the tax in Ontario is the Harmonized Sales Tax (HST), charged at a rate of 13%.

 Q: I have to leave my table during the convention.
 Will my merchandise be safe?

 Dealers are welcome to leave their tables and enjoy the convention as they see fit.
 We have security on patrol within con space and in the Dealers Den at all times who will keep an eye on your merchandise (you may also nominate a person to keep an eye on your table).
 The Dealers Den is also locked at the close of business.